What is Stroke Rate and How is It Measured?

 While the optimal stroke rate is highly variable, one of the most important things to remember in using stroke rate to improve overall performance is that increasing stroke rate should not come at the expense of proper technique or DPS.

-A slight drop in DPS is to be expected when increasing stroke rate, but the key is to keep this minimal and ensure any changes in stroke rate leads to faster speed.
+A slight drop in DPS is to be expected when increasing stroke rate, but the key is to keep this minimal and ensure any changes in stroke rate lead to a faster speed.
 If speed decreases as a result of an increase in stroke rate, this is a clear sign that there was too much decline in DPS.
-If you want to learn more about the relationship between stroke rate, DPS, and speed, read this post.

 Finding the right stroke rate for a given event takes a bit of experimentation.
 But, once you’ve determined what the target stroke rate will be, you can start working on making improvements to consistently hit the mark, and see overall progress.
 You can find drills to improve stroke rate here.